oceanumeric/oceanumeric.github.io/docs/_blogs/guide-to-patent.md

 - the other one is called [Linked open EP data](https://www.epo.org/searching-for-patents/data/linked-open-data.html)
     - use this when you already have patent numbers with `EP` format
     - for non-EP documents (such as `US10703486`), coverage is limited to basic patent identification information
-    - there is no search API endpoint from this open service, but one can search or query with [SPARQL](https://en.wikipedia.org/wiki/SPARQL){:target="_blank"}, we will learn how to do this in this post
+    - there is no search API endpoint from this open service, but one can search or query with [SPARQL](https://en.wikipedia.org/wiki/SPARQL){:target="_blank"} if you knew SPARQL well (it is not recommend using it as it is not very stable when I test it).

 Since we use __only EPO patents__ and  have patent numbers and application IDs from OECD HAN database, we will use Linked open EP data.